chikekennykalu84/TigerGraph-Challenge_STEM-and-SDG-Opportunities-for-Women/README.md

 NumberofBanks - For the number distribution of banks across Countries Globally.

-TechReadiness - For the Technology readiness indices across Countries Globally, as an indication of potential of STEM jobs/opportunities.
+TechReadiness - For the Technology readiness indices across Countries Globally, as an indication of the potential of STEM jobs/opportunities.

-NetworkReadiness - For the Network readiness indices across Countries Globally, as an indication of potential of STEM jobs/opportunities.
+NetworkReadiness - For the Network readiness indices across Countries Globally, as an indication of the potential of STEM jobs/opportunities.

 StemOccupationsList - For the list of common STEM occupations type.